amfoss/join.amfoss.in/README.md

 The goal of these tasks is not to alienate those without a background in computer science but to get yourself acquainted with the process of acquiring skills on your own, all tasks are designed in a way so as to promote active learning.
 You could take a look at the previous-year’s challenges to get a rough idea of the process, but of course, do not expect the same questions.
 # Pipelines
-There are 3 main pipelines to enter amFOSS, specifically:
+There are 2 main pipelines to enter amFOSS, specifically:
-- [S0](#i.-for-pre-college-participants-s0) (for those wanting to get in before joining Amrita)
 - [S1](#ii.-for-freshers-s1) (for freshers)
 - [S2+](#iii.-for-others-s2-and-above)